 - If you do want to generally introduce yourself during drop-ins rather than set up an appointment, it can help to bring your resume so that we can quickly get a sense of what you’ve been doing as a start to the conversation.

-- You can schedule a 20 minute appointment via WASS (search for "HPA").
+- You can schedule a 20-minute appointment via Calendly.
 If none of the appointments work in your schedule, shoot us an email at hpa@ with your schedule and we’ll try to set something up.

 - You (alone or with a small group) can invite us to lunch in your residential college or eating club – if we don’t have other obligations, we’re happy to sit and chat with you and your friends in a more relaxed setting.

-Answer: Our main role as pre-health advisers is to make ourselves as available to you as possible when you need us.
-Most pre-meds find it useful to check in with us once per semester.
-You can update us on how you’re doing (and on your thinking about medicine as a future career path), and we’re able to alert you to upcoming events, opportunities, and deadlines that you may not be aware of.
-Bare minimum: visit us once a year.
-We do see advisees more frequently than once or twice a year, certainly, when they are experiencing academic difficulty or when they have something fun to share with us—like a med school acceptance!—and we always welcome that.
-Even if you decide to step back from the pre-med curriculum at Princeton and do postbac work to complete your requirements, we’d still like you to make yourself known to us as an aspiring physician or veterinarian or dentist.
-And we are always happy to talk to you about clinical and service experience.
-Don’t be a stranger!
-Our best wishes to everyone for a successful fall semester! ♦
+Our main role as advisers is to make ourselves as available to you as possible when you need us.
+Many students find it useful to check in with us once per semester.
+You can update us on how you’re doing (and on your thinking about medicine and other health professional career paths), and we’re able to alert you to upcoming events, opportunities, and deadlines that you may not be aware of.